Mokgweetsi Masisi: Political opinions

+Masisi proposed lifting the ban on elephant hunting and decriminalising homosexuality.

-Masisi is in support of elephant hunting in Botswana, and believes that allowing some ivory trading would allow more funding for conservation.
+Masisi was in support of elephant hunting in Botswana and believed that allowing some ivory trading would allow more funding for conservation and protection efforts.
 In 2019, he presented stools made from elephant feet to the national leaders of Namibia, Zambia and Zimbabwe, a move that received some criticism from international media outlets.
-Masisi reversed the ban on elephant hunting put in place by his predecessor, and removed Botswana's "Shoot to Kill" anti-poaching policy.
+Masisi reversed the ban on elephant hunting put in place by his predecessor and removed Botswana's "Shoot to Kill" anti-poaching policy.

 Personal life

 In 2002 Masisi married Neo Maswabi, an accountant who later worked for the United Nations in New York and in Addis Ababa.
 They have a daughter.

 Masisi is colloquially referred to as "Sisiboy" among the population, a play of words on his family name.